 Better than takeout, this full-flavored vegetable fried rice features authentic Chinese flavors and sauces.
 Your kitchen will smell amazing and the whole family will love this veggie fried rice.
-Using no egg and no oil, this approachable recipe is vegan, plant-based, healthy and ready in less than 20 minutes!
+Using no egg, this approachable recipe is vegan, plant-based and ready in less than 20 minutes!

 Want to save this post?